 Each student on the UW-Platteville campus is assigned either a faculty or auxiliary advisor.
-You can find out who this person is, and their contact information by going to the "Student Center" in PASS.
-Students should meet with their advisor on a regular basis in an effort to get to know each other and prepare for the end goal of graduation.
+You can find your advisor’s name and contact information by going to the "Student Center" in PASS.
+You should meet with your advisor on a regular basis in an effort to get to know each other and prepare for the end goal of graduation.

-It is the responsibility of the student to be prepared for advising appointments.
+It is your responsibility to be prepared for advising appointments.
 The following is a list of items that should be on your "to-do" list when scheduling an appointment with your advisor.

 Schedule an Appointment with your advisor

-- Check with your advisor prior to registration for how to schedule an appointment and when they would like to see you to talk about the upcoming registration period.
+- Check with your advisor prior to registration to learn how to schedule an appointment and when your advisor would like to see you to talk about the upcoming registration period.
 This can be anywhere from a few days to a week.

 - Make several different schedules since some classes you want may close before you register.